 - Wednesday, April 22: 6 days worth of meals

 - Wednesday, April 29: 6 days worth of meals

 Students 18 and under will be provided lunches by Polk County Schools during the closure.

 The distribution will be similar to the procedures they follow during the summer.

 A law enforcement officer and school safety guardian will be present at each meal distribution site to ensure safe and orderly preparation and distribution of meals.

-Each distribution site will be from 11 a.m. to 12 p.m.
+Each distribution site will be open from 11 a.m. to 1 p.m.
 Children must be present to receive a meal and the meal cannot be consumed on-site.